- Academic Calendar

 A UROP taken for credit counts toward the IAP credit limit.

 Some IAP credit subjects conduct enrollment lotteries.
-Students wishing to take lottery credit subjects do not pre-register for these subjects on WebSIS, but instead must follow the instructions in the subject descriptions in the IAP Guide.
+Students wishing to take lottery credit subjects do not pre-register for these subjects on WebSIS, but instead check the Online Subject Listing for IAP or the department website for instructions.
 The organizers will notify students of the outcome of the lottery.

 Students who get a space in a lottery subject will be registered automatically.
 This automatic registration applies only to lottery subjects offered during IAP.

-After January 3, students should submit Add/Drop/Change forms.
-The instructor's signature is required on the form to add a subject.
-For IAP only, the advisor's signature is not required to add or drop a subject.
+Starting at 9:00 am on Monday, January 16, students should submit Online Add/Drop forms to make any further registration changes.
+The instructor's approval is required to add a subject.
+For IAP only, the advisor's approval is not required to add or drop a subject.

 Alternatively, students may notify the instructor they are adding or dropping the subject so that the instructor can make a notation when they submit grades to the Registrar's Office.